KadenRamirez/club-meetings/10-1-2020/README.md

   - `cd ~{username}` = if you are hunting for the directory of a certain user, you can automatically navigate to the user's home directory.
 - If you wish to try a practice Linux navigation challenge, you can try [this](https://github.com/ASMSA-CompSci-Club/club-meetings/blob/master/10-1-2020/linux-ctf-practice.md) from DarkCTF.
 - We will continue to expand upon this Linux commands toolkit as we progress in the year.

+## High School Hack 2020

+- We, the Gamemasters, host a CTF and invite teams from around the state to compete.
+- Will be in-person.
+- Is Tentatively scheduled for November 14, 2020.
+- While participating is not required, it is encouraged.
+- All Gamemasters get cool shirs & bragging rights.
+- We will start making problems for High School Hack in the next week or so.

+## Future Plans & Misc